vibbits/introduction-github/tutorials/3_getting_started/tutorial.md

 Here's an example: Let's assume that we're starting a new project.
 Usually that also means that you make a new folder on your computer where you will keep all the files related to the project.
 By doing that you can start devloping what you plan, but **Git** is not yet helping you managing it.
 In other to have Git managing it with you, you need to follow a few more steps.

-> :books: **ACTIVITY**
->
-> Let's start our own project before we move on, you will start working in your developing Area:
->
-> Create a folder where you will develop all the activities of this course.
-Start a Markdown file called `dictionary_of_concepts.md` and write what you have learned so far:
-> Concepts like Git vs GitHub and the 3 conceptual areas and what they represent.
->
->p.s.: try to do it without looking back on the text, try to share your understanding.
->
-> Save it and come back here!
->

 ## My first commit